himanshudbg/skye/README.md

-# Sky - Social Media Platform
+# Skye - Social Media Platform

 A modern social networking platform built with Django and TailwindCSS, featuring a Twitter/X inspired interface with enhanced user experience and premium features.